 Twitter will explore letting users receive payments from followers

-Twitter Inc Chief Executive Jack Dorsey said Wednesday the company is exploring allowing its users to receive tips, or digital payments, from their followers.

-REUTERS: Twitter Inc Chief Executive Jack Dorsey said Wednesday the company is exploring allowing its users to receive tips, or digital payments, from their followers.
+CALIFORNIA: Twitter Chief Executive Jack Dorsey said on Wednesday (Feb 10) the company is exploring allowing its users to receive tips, or digital payments, from their followers.

 Dorsey said the feature would help the social media platform earn more money and engagement from its base of 192 million daily users.